k3jph/k3jph.github.io/honors.md

 collective responsibility we share in preserving our planet for future generations.

+## Royal Order of the Star of Oceania

+I was honored as a [Knight Commander of the Royal Order of the Star of Oceania](/honors/hawaii) by H.R.H Princess Owana Ka'ōhelelani on March 17th, 2024.
+This distinction not only celebrates my efforts in promoting Polynesian culture and education.
+This venerable accolade, reinstated to foster cultural ties and mutual respect among Pacific nations, acknowledges my dedication to preserving and enlightening a rich heritage spanning the vast expanse of Oceania.
+As a Knight Commander, I am committed to embodying the principles of this Order, advocating for cultural preservation, and enhancing educational opportunities across the Pacific.

 ## Kentucky Colonel

 I was appointed a [Kentucky Colonel by Governor Andy Beshear on